KilluaUwU/Support-Manual/README.md

 1. Ask them to set game to borderless screen mode
 2. If didn't help, ask what GPU does user have
 3. If it's NVIDIA 40/50 series, ask if they have smooth motion enabled in nvidia app

+## Hwid mismatch

+Means user need a hwid reset, should be handled by adwin

+## Pause key

+Uni keys can be paused through dashboard, remind user to check the terms of pause